-This group is the start of it all.
 With over 7,000 members worldwide, AESA’s IEP/504 group is your first stop if you are lost and feel overwhelmed in the IEP/504 process.
 If you feel your child has a learning difficulty and is registered in a district public school, or a charter public school, we can help you by explaining the 504/IEP process.
 Each state has very specific requirements for eligibility into special education.
 Our helpful guide shows the eligibility requirements from every state in one convenient document.
 If the school denies services, we can guide you in your options.
-If your child currently receives services, we can help you to make sure the school complies with federal and state special education law.
 Through group advocacy, we can answer most questions you have for FREE just by asking the question in the group.
 Group advocacy is the most cost-effective way often to get the assistance you need to help communicate effectively with the school.
-Of course, one-on-one advocacy is offered at a reduced rate depending on which membership tier you belong to.

 Whether you follow the legal definition of homeschooling, or you educate your child on ESA at home, we will support you.
 We provide resources that will help you set up your school at home and will recommend products and other services that may help with continuing education.
 We also work with vendors who are familiar with the Empowerment Scholarship Account (ESA) funds.
 Once a year, we sponsor the Empowering Exceptional Students of Arizona (EESA) Conference.
 The conference is designed to provide parents who educate their child with special needs at home with learning opportunities, networking possibilities, and ESA-friendly vendors ready to assist you in your child’s educational needs.